eBay/tsv-utils/README.md

 * [tsv-filter](#tsv-filter) - Filter data file rows via numeric and string comparisons.
 * [tsv-select](#tsv-select) - Keep a subset of the columns (fields) in the input.
-* [tsv-summarize](#tsv-summarize) - Aggregate field values, summarizing across the entire file or grouped by key.
+* [tsv-summarize](#tsv-summarize) - Summary statistics on selected fields, against the full data set or grouped by key.
 * [tsv-join](#tsv-join) - Join lines from multiple files using fields as a key.
 * [tsv-append](#tsv-append) - Concatenate TSV files.
 Header-aware; supports source file tracking.
 * [tsv-uniq](#tsv-uniq) - Filter out duplicate lines using fields as a key.
 * [tsv-sample](#tsv-sample) - Uniform and weighted random sampling or permutation of input lines.
-* [tsv-pretty](#tsv-pretty) - Print TSV data aligned for easier reading from the command-line.
+* [tsv-pretty](#tsv-pretty) - Print TSV data aligned for easier reading on the command-line.
 * [csv2tsv](#csv2tsv) - Convert CSV files to TSV.
 * [number-lines](#number-lines) - Number the input lines.
 * [keep-header](#keep-header) - Run a shell command in a header-aware fashion.